Gizmodiat/AMANDE/README.md

 Download GTEx v8 data:
 _**Please contact me.**_
 AMANDE uses data reformatted from the cis-eQTL associations tested in each tissue.
 Original data available in a requester pays bucket must be downloaded prior to use the reformatted GTEx data for AMANDE.
 More information here: https://gtexportal.org/home/datasets
-After the download of original GTEx data, I will provide a compressed file "GTEx_for_AMANDE.zip" (49 tissues ~115GB compressed).
+After the download of original GTEx data, I will provide a compressed file 'GTExv8_AMANDE_FORMAT.zip' (49 tissues ~115GB compressed).
-Unzip the file:
+Unzip this file:
-`unzip GTEx_for_AMANDE.zip`
+`unzip GTExv8_AMANDE_FORMAT.zip`

 Download INTERVAL data (3,283 SOMAmers used to assay the 2,995 proteins ~2.4TB when uncompressed) from:
 https://app.box.com/s/u3flbp13zjydegrxjb2uepagp1vb6bj2 or alternatively connect to the site using rclone or lftp.
 For instructions please contact Adam Butterworth (asb38@medschl.cam.ac.uk).
 Download the entire dataset or protein(s) of interest if needed  (see Sun et al. _Nature_, 2018).
 Each folder, which is named according to the ID of the SOMAmer, must be unzipped.
-In addition, the 22 gzipped files in each folder must be uncompressed to obtain '.tsv' text files.
+In addition, the 22 gzipped files in folders must be uncompressed to obtain '.tsv' text files.
 _**Create a folder named 'INTERVAL_for_AMANDE' and put folders unzipped containing the ungzipped '.tsv' files inside it.**_

 Download snp151 data (9.64GB compressed) from:
 https://www.dropbox.com/s/6crvgalonj68q6u/snp151_for_AMANDE.zip?dl=0
-Unzip it:
+Unzip:
 `unzip snp151_for_AMANDE.zip`

 _Optional:_
 Download an example of outcome data (164MB compressed) for genetic associations with coronary artery disease (van der Harst and Niek Verweij. _Circulation Research_, 2018) from:
 https://www.dropbox.com/s/8ex319rtvjmz4b0/GWAS_example.zip?dl=0
-Unzip it:
+Unzip:
 `unzip GWAS_example.zip`

 # **Installation and configuration**